-5.5 Recording and Playback
+5.6 Recording and Playback

-Another feature of the I/O system is the ability to record your flight for later analysis or playback.
-Technical details of how to record specific FDM information can be found in the \$FG_ROOT/protocol/README.protocol file.
+As well as the Instant Replay feature within the simulator, you can record your flight for later analysis or replay using the I/O system.
+Technical details of how to record specific FDM information can be found in the \$FG\ROOT/protocol/README.protocol file.